nens/threedi-docs/source/d_threedi_model.rst

 .. figure:: image/d_dem_edits.png
    :alt: Dem edits

 To edit the bathymetry of the model, make sure the DEM-layer is activated.
 This can be done via the maplayers menu and clicking on the 'Digital Elevation Model' layer.
 The elevation edit is in absolute numbers in m MSL.
 If you are not sure about the elevation to use, use the side view tool to check the height in the model.
-In some cases it might be usefull to also turn on the model grid layer.
+In some cases it might be useful to also turn on the model grid layer.

 After entering a value, click 'Draw on map' and start clicking.